DARLA-02

 About

-The central focus of the DORRE mission is to create a network of distributed sensor platforms that detect and react to events in their surrounding environments.
-This network will consist of eight identical DORRE CubeSats developed by the SSRL team.
+The central focus of the DARLA-02 mission is to create a network of distributed sensor platforms that detect and react to events in their surrounding environments.
+This network will consist of one physical CubeSat developed by the SSRL team and eight additional virtual satellites.
 Each entity within the network will autonomously run ARES, machine learning software that can detect, learn from, and react to events and abnormalities in its environment.

-The CubeSats are each 3U, measuring approximately 10x10x30 cm, and are designed to operate in Low Earth orbit.
+The CubeSat is 3U, measuring approximately 10x10x30 cm, and is designed to operate in Low Earth orbit.
 The ARES AI software running on-board the satellites was initially flight tested on the Argus-02 CubeSat and is developed by Bennett Research Technologies.

 Mission